Revenue Note for Guidance

 2. similar records required to be maintained by any other person under section 886, or which would be so required if that other person was subject to the provisions of that section.

-4. a company will not be regarded as a digital games development company unless the company:
+4. (16)(d) a company will not be regarded as a digital games development company unless the company:

-• (16)(c) notifies the Minister in writing of the date of completion of the game, and
+• notifies the Minister in writing of the date of completion of the game, and

 • provides to the Minister copies of the game in the format and manner specified in regulations.

-5. (16)(d) a company will not be regarded as a digital games development company unless the company provides to the Revenue Commissioners a compliance report, in the format and manner specified in regulations, which proves to their satisfaction that the provisions of this section which relate to the company and the digital game have been met and that any conditions attaching to an interim or final certificate have been met, and,
+5. (16)(e) a company will not be regarded as a digital games development company unless the company makes a claim under subsection (20) and has available prior to making such a claim a compliance report, in the format and manner specified in regulations, which proves to the satisfaction of the Revenue Commissioners that the provisions of this section which relate to the company and the digital game have been met and that any conditions attaching to an interim or final certificate have been met, and,

 Regulations

-(16)(f) The Revenue Commissioners may make regulations relating to the administration of the relief with the consent of the Minister for Finance, and with the consent of the Minister for for Tourism, Culture, Arts, Gaeltacht, Sport and Media in relation to the matters to be considered by that Minister regarding the issue of interim and final certificates.
+(17) The Revenue Commissioners may make regulations relating to the administration of the relief with the consent of the Minister for Finance, and with the consent of the Minister for Culture, Communications and Sport in relation to the matters to be considered by that Minister regarding the issue of interim and final certificates.

 The regulations may include provisions as follows:

-3. (17)(a) specifying the time within which a digital games development company shall notify the Minister of the completion of the development of a qualifying digital game,
+3. (17)(c) specifying the time within which a digital games development company shall notify the Minister of the completion of the development of a qualifying digital game,

-5. (17)(b)governing the records that a digital games development company shall maintain or provide to the Revenue Commissioners,
+5. (17)(e) governing the records that a digital games development company shall maintain or provide to the Revenue Commissioners,

-6. (17)(c) governing the period for which, and the place at which, such records shall be maintained,
+6. (17)(f) governing the period for which, and the place at which, such records shall be maintained,

-8. (17)(f) governing the type of expenditure which may be treated as qualifying or eligible expenditure on the development of a qualifying digital game,
+8. (17)(h) governing the type of expenditure which may be treated as qualifying or eligible expenditure on the development of a qualifying digital game,

-9. (17)(g) specifying the currency exchange rate to be applied to expenditure on the production of a qualifying digital game,
+9. (17)(i) specifying the currency exchange rate to be applied to expenditure on the production of a qualifying digital game,

 Regulations governing qualifying and eligible expenditure

-3. (18)(a) the extent to which the type of expenditure is incurred directly by the digital games development company on design, production or testing.
+3. (18)(c) the extent to which the type of expenditure is incurred directly by the digital games development company on design, production or testing.

 Making a claim for the interim digital games corporation tax credit